 POT again (also AGU and MOS)

 Potash has been around for a long time.
-For the farmer/settlers 200/300 years ago it was extremely important byproduct of clearing the land for farming.
+For the farmer/settlers 200/300 years ago it was an extremely important byproduct of clearing the land for farming.
 The stuff was produced by burning wood and leaves and “distilling” the ash.
 It essentially allowed prospective farmers to get through the first few years during which there were no crops to sell.
 Most of this was exported to the motherland and used for cleaning wool etc. and the resulting income allowed the farmer to tide through this precarious period.
 According to Wikepedia, the word potash is derived from the Dutch pot and as, meaning pot and ash.
 So much for that.
 The stuff does not exist in nature in its pure form , but you may remember it from your chemistry classes in school; it is that stuff that burns violently in water!

 The stuff has remained rather inconspicuous, perhaps because places like Saskatchewan, Belarus and Eritrea are not normal vacation destinations, so much so that for the longest time the Province of Saskatchewan did everything in their power to create what can only be classified as a monopoly in order to keep their crown corporation going, to the chagrin of American farmers who constituted the lions share of the clients ( and still do ).
 One gentleman , from the fertile farmlands around Chicago, did travel to Saskatchewan after studying the way Governments work at Georgetown University, and joined the crown corp. in 1987 only to become CEO in 1998.
 The Crown corp. went public in 1989 at $18 a share (the stock had a 2 for one and a 3 for one split since so that would put the IPO price at about $3 in today’s terms).
 During the CEO’s stewardship to 2008 (about 10 years!) his personal fortune rose to about $700 mln. (stock peaked at $246).
 Much of that was lost in the downturn but the poor fellow is still worth supposedly $445, all this courtesy of the company’s “pay for performance program” that purports to align compensation to the peer group (F Stronach?).
 It is ironic that one of Canada’s most socialistic provinces would give birth to such blatant capitalism.